Credit Card Payment Processing Security and Compliance with PCI-DSS Standards

-This Practice Directive sets forth the guidelines and best practices for protecting credit card payment information as required by merchant banks and controls recommend by the Payment Card Industry Security Standards Council.
+This Practice Directive sets forth the guidelines and best practices for protecting credit card payment information as required by merchant banks and controls required by the Payment Card Industry Data Security Standard (PCI-DSS).

 Purpose & Scope